 (3) Estimated Sources or Uses of Funding (NAHASDA § 803(c)(2)(C)).
 (Provide any additional information about the estimated sources or uses of funding, including leverage (if any).
 You must provide the relevant information for any planned loan repayment.
-The text must describe which specific loan is planned to be repaid and the NAHASDA-eligible activity and program associated with this loan): The department anticipates over \$5 million in program income with the significant portion coming from repayment of NHHBG Funds for developer financing in East Kapolei IIB.
-The estimated \$25,000 in other federal funds is the repayment of the NHHBG subsidy when the lessee transfers their interest in the lease to a non-income eligible Native Hawaiian purchaser.
+The text must describe which specific loan is planned to be repaid and the NAHASDA-eligible activity and program associated with this loan): The department anticipates \$140,000 in program income.
+The estimated \$25,000 in other federal funds is the repayment of the NHHBG subsidy when the lessee transfers their interest in the lease to a non-income eligible Native Hawaiian purchaser. non-meome engine realive trawalian purchaser.
 (4) APR (NAHASDA § 820(b)(1)) (Enter any additional information about the actual sources or uses of funding, including leverage (if any).